mananahmed/syllabi/borderlands2017.md

 * Karl Jacoby, *The Strange Career of William Ellis: The Texas Slave Who Became a Mexican Millionaire* (New York: W. W. Norton & Company, 2016)
 * Erika Lee, *At America's Gates: Chinese Immigration during the Exclusion Era, 1882-1943* (Chapel Hill: UNC Press, 2005)
 * Andrés Reséndez, *Changing National Identities at the Frontier: Texas and New Mexico, 1800-1850* (Cambridge: Cambridge University Press, 2004)

+## Class Policy on Academic Integrity
+Cheating and plagiarism will not be tolerated under any circumstances.
+Should students have any question as to what constitutes appropriate academic behavior, they are encouraged to consult with the professor and to revisit the Faculty Statement on Academic Integrity below: The intellectual venture in which we are all engaged requires of faculty and students alike the highest level of personal and academic integrity.
+As members of an academic community, each one of us bears the responsibility to participate in scholarly discourse and research in a manner characterized by intellectual honesty and scholarly integrity.
+Scholarship, by its very nature, is an iterative process, with ideas and insights building one upon the other.
+Collaborative scholarship requires the study of other scholars’ work, the free discussion of such work, and the explicit acknowledgement of those ideas in any work that inform our own.
+This exchange of ideas relies upon a mutual trust that sources, opinions, facts, and insights will be properly noted and carefully credited.
+In practical terms, this means that, as students, you must be responsible for the full citations of others’ ideas in all of your research papers and projects; you must be scrupulously honest when taking your examinations; you must always submit your own work and not that of another student, scholar, or internet agent.
+Any breach of this intellectual responsibility is a breach of faith with the rest of our academic community.
+It undermines our shared intellectual culture, and it cannot be tolerated.
+Students failing to meet these responsibilities should anticipate being asked to leave Columbia.

+## Class Expectations

+* The class is designed as a graduate-level discussion seminar, designed to explore the emerging field of borderlands history in North America and South Asia.
+Over the semester, students will be expected to complete four assignments, two written and two oral.
+* Write responses to the weekly readings on Piazza—due within 24 hours after class.
+These responses should cover the readings and aim to highlight theoretical and methodological themes that resonated with you from the classroom discussion.
+Feel free to comment and engage with your peers and their responses—especially where thematic overlaps emerge.
+* Co-Lead, with a partner, classroom discussion and make a presentation of a historical map of a particular week’s set of readings.
+Post your discussion questions to Piazza a day before the class.
+The map should be contemporary to/of the same space as the reading.
+You can utilize the David Ramsey Collection or the NYPL Collection to find the map and present it to the class.
+Your reading of the map should 1) connect the map to the reading and 2) discuss the map’s own text.
+This presentation should be no longer than 20 minutes.
+* Co-Lead, with a partner, classroom discussion of a primary source collection.
+As with the readings discussion, students are encouraged to meet with the professor ahead of class to discuss possible strategies for this assignment.
+This presentation should be no longer than 20 minutes.
+* Write a review essay comparing two of the books that we read this semester (around 3000 words).
+This essay is due on or before Dec 2nd.
+* It is expected that all students will conduct themselves with a spirit of lively yet tolerant exchange, in which disagreements are welcomed yet treated with respect.
+Since discussion is central to the seminar format, it is essential that all students come to class having completed the assigned reading.
+Prompt, regular attendance is expected of all class participants.
+Please turn off laptops and cell phones for the duration of the class.

 ## Class Schedule